 Neither me or the team are lawyers - we prefer remaining highly technical and this is the real value we are able to provide.
 But more often than not we are asked if doing X is legit or will be in violation of Elastic’s license.

-OpenSearch is an open-source project, it doesn’t offer support.
-Manage services for OpenSearch such as Amazon OpenSearch Service, Aiven, and others - will take responsibility of running the hardware and software for you, but not how you make use of it.
+OpenSearch is an open source project, which means that there is no official support on offer.
+Managed services for OpenSearch such as Amazon OpenSearch Service, Aiven, and others - will take responsibility for running the hardware and software for you, but not how you make use of it.

-Elastic Co, the company behind Elasticsearch, do offer support via their standard subscription licenses, or on their managed offering on Elastic Cloud.
-But again - that support will be limited and will not always provide the best tailored advice as of how to use the technology to best suite your needs.
+Elastic Co, the company behind Elasticsearch, does offer support via its standard subscription licenses, or via the managed offering on Elastic Cloud.
+But again - that support will be limited and won’t always provide the best tailored advice as of how to use the technology to best suit your needs.

-Also check out our Pulse service - an automated consultant solution for proactive monitoring and support.
+Also check out Pulse - our automated consultant solution for proactive monitoring and support.

 Conclusion